-This page describes how to assemble the controller routing board for a rack-mount sensor fusion test rig.
+This page describes how to assemble the Android 13 controller, which controls movement for a sensor fusion test rig and lighting for ITS-in-a-box.
 The sensor fusion test is part of the Camera Image Test Suite (Camera ITS) in the Compatibility Test Suite (CTS).
-The rack-mount sensor fusion controller is used when multiple sensor fusion rigs are controlled by a single host, such as in a lab environment.
+The Android 13 controller is designed to ease assembly and reduce costs as compared to previous controller versions.
+Additional benefits are supply isolation between electronics and servos and control of up to three servos and three lights from a single controller.

 Servo motor control